 "The Soul of the Nation Resided in the Stool" titled loaned and starting point of art piece influenced by Yaa Asantewaa appointed queen mother of Ejisu of the Ashanti Empire now modern day Ghana.
 In 1900 she led the Ashanti rebellion known as the War of the Golden Stool against British colonialism.

 She promoted women emancipation as well as gender equality.
 This image is sliced with my take on The Statue of Liberty.
 Gifted to USA by France, designed by Frederic Augusta Bartholdi.
 Chains lie at the feet of the statue to represent the emancipation of enslaved people.
-Unfortunately these chains are hard to see and can only be viewed from a certain point.
+These chains are obscured can only be viewed from a certain view point.

-During a trip to Haiti in April 2017 and to West Africa May, June and July 2017, I looked at various art techniques.
-I was particularly drawn to the work I saw in Haiti.
+During a trip to Haiti in April 2017 and West Africa May, June and July 2017, I looked at various art techniques.
+In particularly artwork made in Haiti.
 Artists Lesly Pierrepaul from New Vision Art School.
-Timoun Rezistans, Frantz Art Guyodo Jacques and Andre Eugene located in Rue de Magazin in Port Au Prince all make art using found materials.
-Voodoo is a central theme to what is produced.
-This spiritual and visceral approach to art has very much influenced this piece Gone With The Wind created in 2018.
-The course was a critical and theoretical degree, which informs my current work and building on a method I began previous to my artistic and historic travels to Jamaica, Haiti, New York, Senegal, Gambia, Ghana and Nigeria.
+Timoun Rezistans, Frantz Art Guyodo Jacques and Andre Eugene located in Rue de Magazin in Port Au Prince all make work using found materials.
+Voodoo is a central theme in their work.
+This spiritual and visceral approach to art has influenced this piece Gone With The Wind created in 2018.

 Mixed media sculptor.
 Some found objects:

 • Cowrie bead found on the floor going through customs travelling from New York to Senegal.
 Security.